minc-nice-100/epitaph-frontend/README.md

 You are welcome to **clone**, **fork**, or even contribute improvements to this site.
 This is, however, a deeply personal memorial — so I kindly ask that you **avoid opening issues for minor suggestions or aesthetic nitpicks**.
 Please be thoughtful and considerate when engaging with this project.

-If you encounter a serious technical problem or have a question, feel free to contact me directly at [makabaka1880@outlook.com](mailto:makabaka1880@outlook.com).
+If you encounter a serious technical problem or have a question, feel free to contact the deployment administrator at [admin@itedev.com](mailto:admin@itedev.com).

+For matters related to the original content and memorial, please contact the original author at [makabaka1880@outlook.com](mailto:makabaka1880@outlook.com).

 ## 📄 License